Dakota County Technical College: Research

 In 2008, DCTC received a $3 million grant from the National Science Foundation to develop the Midwest Regional Center for Nanotechnology Education (Nano-Link) on the DCTC campus.
 Deb Newberry, the director of the college's Nanoscience Technology program, was appointed to head Nano-Link, which provides resources and support to colleges delivering nanotechnology education and research throughout a five-state region.
 Six two-year colleges in North Dakota, Minnesota, Wisconsin, Illinois and Michigan partnered to develop this center.

 Athletics

-Sports programs at DCTC include Women's and Men's soccer:
+Sports programs at DCTC include women's and men's soccer, softball, baseball, men's basketball, and volleyball.

-Head coach: Mark Obarski

-Both soccer teams compete as independents at the NJCAA Div.
-I level in Region 13.

-All home games are played on the DCTC main campus in Rosemount, at the Ames Soccer Complex, which was constructed through a partnership between the college and the city of Rosemount with an in-kind donation from Ames Construction.